João Manuel de Lima e Silva: Early life

-The son of Joaquim de Lima e Silva and Joana Maria Fonseca Costa, João Manuel was born in Rio de Janeiro on 2 March 1805, being from a traditional military family.
+The son of José Joaquim de Lima e Silva and Joana Maria da Fonseca Costa, João Manuel was born in Rio de Janeiro on 2 March 1805, being from a traditional military family.
 His father was a Portuguese marshal who arrived in Brazil in 1783 as captain of the Braganza Regiment.
 He was the brother of Francisco de Lima e Silva, José Joaquim de Lima e Silva and Manuel da Fonseca de Lima e Silva; he was also the uncle of Luís Alves de Lima e Silva, later Duke of Caxias, despite being younger than his nephew.
 João Manuel joined the Royal Military Academy in Rio de Janeiro at the age of fifteen with the rank of alferes.
 From 1820 to 1821 he took the first year of the math course and the fifth year of the military course in 1822, graduating from the academy that same year with the rank of infantry lieutenant of the 1st Battalion of Fusiliers.